fr33kvanderwand/modules.js/README.md

 modules.js
 ==========

-collection of useful functions, collected in a modular structure
+collection of useful functions, collected in a modular structure (!!!NO <IE8 support !!! only PARTIAL IE9 support!!!)

 functions:
 - crossbrowser logging